nova-model/nova-tutorial/episodes/03-Nova-Galaxy.md

 We will be using the following key classes from `nova-galaxy` in this episode:

-*   **`Nova`**:  The main entry point for interacting with NDIP.
-You instantiate the `Nova` class with your NDIP URL and API key to establish a connection.
+*   **`Connection`**:  The main entry point for interacting with NDIP.
+You instantiate the `Connection` class with your NDIP URL and API key to establish a connection.
 *   **`Tool`**: Represents a tool available on the NDIP platform.
 You can define a `Tool` object by its ID (which corresponds to a tool XML definition in NDIP).
 *   **`Parameters`**:  Used to define the input parameters for a tool.
 You add parameters to a `Parameters` object, specifying the parameter names and values.
+*   **`Datastore`**: Configures Galaxy to group outputs of a tool to group outputs of a tool together.
+*   **`Output`**: Contains the output datasets and collections for a tool.
+*   **`Dataset`**: A singular file which can be uploaded to Galaxy to be used in tools or downloaded from Galaxy to local storage.
+*   **`DatasetCollection`**: A group of files which can be uploaded to Galaxy to be used in tools or downloaded from Galaxy to local storage.

 The basic workflow for running a tool with `nova-galaxy` involves these steps:

-1.  **Connect to NDIP**: Create a `Nova` instance with your credentials.
+1.  **Connect to NDIP**: Create a `Connection` instance with your credentials.
 2.  **Define the Tool**: Create a `Tool` instance, specifying the ID of the NDIP tool you want to run.
 3.  **Set Parameters**: Create a `Parameters` instance and add the necessary input parameters and their values for the tool.
 4.  **Run the Tool**: Use the `tool.run()` method to submit the job to NDIP.
 This typically involves creating a datastore to hold the job\'s input and output data.

 ## Setting up the Fractal tool

 Let\'s create a `Fractal` class that uses `nova-galaxy` to run the `neutrons_fractal` tool on NDIP.
 You can find the complete code for this episode in the `code/episode_3` directory.
-Here, we will focus on the key code snippets and explain the important parts.

 **1. `Fractal` Class (`src/nova_tutorial/models/fractal.py`):**

+To get started, let\'s create the Fractal class.
+Create a new file at `src/nova_tutorial/models/fractal.py`.
+Add the following pieces of code to the newly created file.

-*   **Imports**:  The `Fractal Model` starts by importing necessary classes from `nova-galaxy`:
+*   **Imports**:  The `Fractal Class` will start by importing the necessary classes from `nova-galaxy`:

     ```python
-    from nova.galaxy import Nova, Parameters, Tool
+    from nova.galaxy import Connection, Parameters, Tool
     ```

 *   **`__init__` method**:  In the `__init__` method, we instantiate the `Fractal` class.
 Note how we retrieve `GALAXY_URL` and `GALAXY_API_KEY` from environment variables.
 This establishes how we will connect to NDIP: